 SSRI medications are the most commonly prescribed antidepressants in the United States.
 Standing for selective serotonin reuptake inhibitors, these popular antidepressants are favored due to their lower risk of side effects compared to other depression drug classes.
 Consistent with the study of a medical doctor from the USA, SSRI medications are well-tolerated and cause less addiction than tricyclic antidepressants or TCAs and monoamine oxidase inhibitors or MAOIs.

+Most doctors will first turn to these depression medications before considering others unless there is a strong reason for them to try another class.
 Selective serotonin reuptake inhibitors first gained FDA approval in the late 1980s.
-In the decades since numerous drugs in the class have been approved.
-In fact, there are more different SSRI antidepressants on the market than there are in any of the other depression drug classes.
+Decades later, numerous drugs in the class have been approved.
+There are more different SSRIs on the market than there are in any of the other depression drug classes.